-Attested: ND Magis, where the Praefectus numeri Pacentium was based, listed between Maglona (probably Blennerhasset) and Longovicio (probably somewhere coastal).
+Attested: Magis, where the Praefectus numeri Pacentium was based, listed in the Notitia Dignitatum between Maglona (probably Blennerhasset) and Longovicio (probably somewhere coastal).

-Where: Burrow Walls fort, at NY00363004, by Workington on the Cumbrian coast, at the mouth of the river Derwent, was only a guess by R&S, because ND does not supply a location.
+Where: Burrow Walls fort, at NY00363004, by Workington on the Cumbrian coast, at the mouth of the river Derwent, was only a guess by Rivet & Smith, because the Notitia does not supply a location.
 However this site (or possibly another Cumbrian river mouth) is an excellent fit to the meaning of Latin magis, as discussed below.
 A technical report on the “Geology of Workington and Maryport” mentions extensive deposits in the Derwent and Ellen valleys terraced “3-5 m above river level”.

 Name origin: Latin magis ‘platter’, from Greek μαγις ‘kneading trough’, probably came ultimately from PIE *mag- ‘to knead’, which led in English to make, macerate, masonry, etc. If this developed a geographical sense (possibly analogous to Sanskrit mahI ‘earth’) it might have applied to any area of flat ground that was put to good human use.
 Hypothetically, this entered the “extended Latin” of place names across the Roman Empire and developed semantically in much the same way as πλατη ‘flat object’ led ultimately to plate and piazza in English.